 NEW YORK (AP) -- The latest on developments in financial markets (all times local):

-Bond prices fell.
-The yield on the 10-year Treasury rose to 2.99 percent.
+Bond prices rose.
+The yield on the 10-year Treasury note fell to 2.95 percent.